keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - searching through his piles of clothes looking for something, saw something shiny
 - nothing in the pile of coats
 - fails the second check sob
+- gets grabbed and picked up by Namic, still invisible though
+- Nem is not a very good thief
 -